syncfusion-content/extension-docs/Extension/Blazor-Extension/Visual-Studio/scaffolding.md

     If the application type is **Blazor Hosted**, right-click the **Controllers** folder from **{Project Name}.Server** application in the Solution Explorer, click **Add**, and then select **New Scaffolded Item**.

     ![Scaffolded add-in from the hosted project](images/Add_scaffold_hosted.png)

-    N> Scheduler control is not applicable for Blazor Hosted application.

 2. In the **Add New Scaffolded item** dialog, select **Syncfusion Blazor Scaffolder** and then click **‘Add’**.